 Fit & Sizing

 Everyone can strut a pair of the Adidas Samoa as it is available in men's and women's sizes.
 Men's sizes range from size 7 to 14 in D – Medium width including half sizes.
-Similarly, women's sizes are also offered in half sizes ranging from size 5 to 11 in B – Medium width.
-The men's sizing is true to size, but the women's sizing runs about a half or a full size bigger.
+Similarly, the Adidas Originals Samoa in women's is also offered in half sizes ranging from size 5 to 11 in B – Medium width.
+The Adidas Samoa men's shoes are true to size, but the women's sizing runs about a half or a full size bigger.
 Ladies who wish to acquire a pair should get a smaller size than their usual for a more comfortable fit.

 The structure of the Adidas Samoa is low-top, which means that wearers will have flexible foot movements.
-Its synthetic textured upper has adequate support for the casual use and its traditional lace closure has an added lace strap along the tongue for a more secure but adjustable fit.
+Its synthetic textured upper has adequate support for casual use, and its traditional lace closure has an added lace strap along the tongue for a more secure but adjustable fit.

 Probably the most notable feature of the Adidas Samoa is the presence of a rubber toe bumper that is not commonly found in other sneakers ubiquitous on the market today.
 Featured not only as part of the shoe’s design, it functions for protection and added durability.
 The toe box also bears a suede overlay detailing.
 Another distinctive feature of this shoe is the trefoil pattern on the rubber outsole.

-- The Adidas Samoa features an EVA midsole cushioning for an all-day comfort.
+- The Adidas Samoa features an EVA midsole cushioning for all-day comfort.